DataDx/MeasuresCatalog/README.md

 Number of visits of patients whom have not received any professional services from the physician, or another physician of the same specialty who belongs to the same group practice, within the past three years
 #### No Charge Patient Visits
 #### NoChargeVisitFact
+#### Outstanding Balance
 #### Patient Visits
 #### Patients per Day
+#### Payor
+#### Percent Adjusted
+#### Percent Outstanding
 #### Practice Expense RVU
 Accounts for the labor and expenses of the practice itself, like the office, staff, materials, and equipment.
-Generally, medical services that happen in a hospital have a lower practice expense RVU than those that happen in offices or clinics, because hospitals will incur some expenses themselves
+Generally, medical services that happen in a hospital have a lower practice expense RVU than those that happen in offices or clinics, because hospitals will incur some expenses themselves.
+#### Primary Insurance
 #### Professional Collections
 RVUs are factors used to determine physician fees for services provided to people insured by Medicare B
 #### Professional Collections per Total RVU